apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/EXPORT.md

           timeout: The time-out for importing jobs is 1 day by default, in seconds.
           tablet_num_per_task: The maximum number of tablets that each subtask can allocate.

-     6. broker
+     6. broker|S3
-        Broker used to specify export usage
+        Specify to use broker export or export through S3 protocol
           Grammar:
-          WITH BROKER broker_name ("key"="value"[,...])
+          WITH [BROKER broker_name| S3] ("key"="value"[,...])
-          Here you need to specify the specific broker name and the required broker attributes
+          Here you need to specify the specific broker name and the required broker attributes, If you use the S3 protocol, you do not need to specify the broker name

         For brokers corresponding to different storage systems, the input parameters are different.
 Specific parameters can be referred to: `help broker load', broker required properties.
         When exporting to local, you do not need to fill in this part.